Mental Health Facilities Seward, AK

 Providence Crisis Recovery Center - 66.0 miles from Seward, AK

-Providence Crisis Recovery Center is a mental health clinic in Anchorage, Alaska, located at 3760 Piper Street, Suite Ll-139, 99508.
-Providence Crisis Recovery Center offers residential treatment.
-Providence Crisis Recovery Center provides psychotropic medication, dialectical behavior therapy and couples/family therapy to seniors 65 or older, young adults and adults.
-Providence Crisis Recovery Center also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Providence Crisis Recovery Center include case management, education services and family psychoeducation.
+Providence Crisis Recovery Center is a mental health facility in Anchorage, AK, located at 3760 Piper Street, Suite Ll-139, in the 99508 zip code.
+Providence Crisis Recovery Center provides residential treatment.
+Providence Crisis Recovery Center provides group therapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Providence Crisis Recovery Center also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services available at Providence Crisis Recovery Center include psychosocial rehabilitation services, family psychoeducation and housing services.

 Providence Alaska Medical Center Behavioral Health/4w - 66.1 miles from Seward, AK